The Churches of Britain and Ireland

-The former Methodist Central Hall (1922-3), on Fisher Street closed in late 2005.
-NY 399 562. © Steve Bulman.
+The former Methodist Central Hall (1922-3) on Fisher Street closed in late 2005.
+NY 399 562. © Steve Bulman (2018).
 A plaque records the preaching of John Wesley in 1788 and 1790, but this is confusing, as this long pre-dates the church the plaque is affixed to.
 An earlier church stood further down Fisher Street, where "The Brickyard" now stands.
 There's a small piece of sandstone wall visible in the narrow gap to the left of the Brickyard - could this be a fragment of the old church?
 NY 398 561.
 Both © Steve Bulman (2011).
 Proposals for the Central Hall include a theatre.
-Since the closure, the congregation meets in the ancient Tithe Barn on West Walls. ca. NY 399 558.
-Both © Steve Bulman.
+Since the closure, the congregation has met in the ancient Tithe Barn on West Walls. ca. NY 399 558. © Steve Bulman.
 Grade II listed.

 Our Lady and St. Joseph (R.C.) on Warwick Square.
 Building commenced in 1891. © Steve Bulman.
 Grade II listed.
 The previous Catholic Chapel was built on Chapel Street.
 It was also dedicated to Sts.
-Mary and Joseph, and was built beginning in 1822.
-Now in use as a gym.
+Mary and Joseph, and was built beginning in 1822, and is now in use as a gym.
 NY 403 560. © Steve Bulman.
 The first post-Reformation Catholic Church in Carlisle had been built in 1799 "behind the Bush Hotel", but since the hotel was demolished to make way for the Victoria Viaduct, it's unlikely that any trace of the church survives.

-A Presbyterian Church stood on Fisher Street - the site is now a car-park.
+A Presbyterian Church stood on Fisher Street - the site is now a block of apartments.
 Originally built in 1730 or 1737 depending on the source consulted, it was replaced on the same site in 1894, and demolished in 1986.
-NY 399 561.
+NY 399 561. © Steve Bulman (2018).
 Its Sunday School (1883) still survives, on West Tower Street.
-NY 399 561.
-Both © Steve Bulman (2011).
+NY 399 561. © Steve Bulman (2011).
 Phil Draper has advised of this link, which shows the church in the main 4-photo block, bottom left.

 The Railway Mission Hall on East Tower Street opened in 1910, the congregation having previously met in a waiting room in Carlisle Station.
 Demolished to make way for the Debenham's extension to the Lanes Shopping centre, it was latterly Grace Evangelical Church, which was forced to re-locate, and is now in a former shop on Kingmoor Road (see the North Carlisle section, below).
 A photo of the East Tower Street church is available here.
 My appreciation to Richard Roberts who drew my attention to it.